Star Pattern Fragments: Accessing Knowledge Graphs through Star Patterns: Query Processing

 \subsection{Client-Side Query Processing}

 To process a SPARQL query, an SPF client first decomposes the query into star-shaped subqueries.
 This decomposition is necessary to process more complex SPARQL queries than star-shaped queries using an SPF server.
-In the rest of this section, we focus on Basic Graph Pattern (BGP)\footnote{A BGP is a set of triple patterns, \url{https://www.w3.org/TR/rdf-sparql-query/\#BasicGraphPatterns}} queries.
-Nevertheless, our approach can be used for full SPARQL specification including queries with one or more BGPs combined using operators such as \texttt{OPTIONAL} and \texttt{UNION} and queries with \texttt{FILTER} constraints.
+The rest of this section focuses on Basic Graph Pattern (BGP)\footnote{A BGP is a set of triple patterns, \url{https://www.w3.org/TR/rdf-sparql-query/\#BasicGraphPatterns}} queries.
+Nevertheless, SPF can be used for full SPARQL specification including queries with one or more BGPs combined using operators such as \texttt{OPTIONAL} and \texttt{UNION} and queries with \texttt{FILTER} constraints (experiments in Section~\ref{subsec:load} includes queries with the \texttt{OPTIONAL}, \texttt{UNION} and \texttt{FILTER} operators).
+However, this section will not go into detail on such queries since BGPs are the focus of SPF.